 PetroNeft Resources wholly owned subsidiary «LLC Lineynoye» won the State Auction for the Ledovy Licence No. 67 in the Tomsk Region of Western Siberia in December 2009 for 42 million Roubles (US$1.39 million).
-In January 2010 Arawak Energy exercised their right under the AMI agreement to participate in Licence 67 for 50%, however PetroNeft remains as operator.
+In January 2010 Belgrave Naftogas (formerly Arawak Energy) exercised their right under the AMI agreement to participate in Licence 67 for 50%, however PetroNeft remained as operator.

 The Ledovy Licence area is located west of the Ob River in the main oil bearing part of the Tomsk Oblast (Figure 1).
 The Licence has an area of 2,447 km2 and is surrounded by proven and producing oil and gas fields.
 Two producing oil fields, Grushevoye and Lomovoye, containing about 90 million barrels of C1+C2 reserves are located within the Licence area, but are excluded from the Licence.
 However, two existing drilled structures, Ledovoye and Sklonavaya, included in the Licence area have previously tested oil and may form the basis of a future development project (Figure 2).